-8VAC20-781-460.
+8VAC20-781-450.
 Swimming and wading.

-- A. The center shall post written safety rules for swimming or wading in the swimming area when the pool is located on the premises of the center. - B. The center shall follow posted rules of public swimming areas when swimming activities are located off site.

-- C. Safety rules for swimming or wading shall be explained to children participating in swimming or wading activities. - D. Prior to a child being able to participate in swimming or wading activities, and annually thereafter, the center shall obtain (i) written permission from the parent of each child who participates in swimming or wading including a statement advising of the child's swimming skills, and (ii) a written assessment from a certified lifeguard or an adult who is familiar with basic swimming strokes to determine if the child is a swimmer or nonswimmer before the child is allowed in water with a depth of more than two feet. - E. The licensee shall ensure that staff maintain active supervision when any child is in or around water by staff designated to supervise children in the water.
-Notwithstanding ratio requirements in 8VAC20-781-280 and 8VAC20-781-290 A, these staff shall only be responsible for the supervision of children participating in the water activity and additional staff shall be available to supervise children not participating. - F. The licensee shall ensure that staff have a system for accounting at all times for all children in the water and in the aquatic area. - G. The staff-to-children ratios required by 8VAC20-781-280 and 8VAC20-781-290 A shall be maintained while children are participating in swimming or wading activities.
-Notwithstanding the staff-to-children ratios already indicated, at no time shall there be fewer than two staff members supervising the activity. - H. If a pool, lake, or other swimming area has a water depth of more than two feet, a certified lifeguard holding a current certification shall be on duty supervising whenever a child is participating in swimming or wading activities. - 1.
+- A. The center shall post written safety rules for swimming or wading in the swimming area when the pool is located on the premises of the center. - B. The center shall follow posted rules of public swimming areas when swimming activities are located off site. - C. Safety rules for swimming or wading shall be explained to children participating in swimming or wading activities. - D. Prior to a child being able to participate in swimming or wading activities, and annually thereafter, the center shall obtain (i) written permission from the parent of each child who participates in swimming or wading and (ii) a written assessment from a certified lifeguard or a written statement from the parent to identify if the child is a swimmer or nonswimmer before the child is allowed in water with a depth of more than two feet. - E. The licensee shall ensure that staff maintain active supervision when any child is in or around water by staff designated to supervise children in the water.
+Notwithstanding ratio requirements in 8VAC20-781-270 and 8VAC20-781-280 A, these staff shall only be responsible for the supervision of children participating in the water activity and additional staff shall be available to supervise children not participating. - F. The licensee shall ensure that staff have a system for accounting at all times for all children in the water and in the aquatic area.

+- G. The staff-to-children ratios required by 8VAC20-781-270 and 8VAC20-781-280 A shall be maintained while children are participating in swimming or wading activities.

+Notwithstanding the staff-to-children ratios already indicated, at no time shall there be fewer than two staff members supervising the group. - H. If a pool, lake, or other swimming area has a water depth of more than two feet, a certified lifeguard holding a current certification shall be on duty supervising whenever a child is participating in swimming or wading activities. - 1.
 One lifeguard for every 25 children in the water shall be on duty and supervising the children. - 2.
 The designated certified lifeguard shall not be counted in the staff-to-children ratios. - 3.
 The lifeguard certification shall (i) include an in-person competency demonstration, and (ii) be obtained from an individual or organization holding instructor certification from an organization such as the American Red Cross. - I. Outdoor swimming activities shall occur only during daylight hours unless underwater and deck lighting is provided.

-8VAC20-781-470.
+8VAC20-781-460.
 Pools and Equipment.